Bin Laden son-in-law unexpectedly testifies at his U.S. trial

 He said he only learned of the September 11 attacks via media reports.
 But he acknowledged under questioning from the prosecutor that before September 11 he had "heard something could happen," although he said he did not know any details.

-Abu Ghaith said he travelled to Afghanistan for the first time in June 2001 to learn about the newly installed Taliban.
+Abu Ghaith said he traveled to Afghanistan for the first time in June 2001 to learn about the newly installed Taliban.

 While there, he received a message from bin Laden asking for a meeting.
 Despite knowing that bin Laden was suspected of planning the attacks on two U.S. embassies in Africa in 1998 and the suicide bombing of the U.S.S.
 Cole in 2000, he said he agreed, in part to avoid being "impolite."